 No one is an island, but you are if you take on the adjuster alone.
 And you’re a very small, inexperienced, wounded one with no resources, compared to the massive insurance company.

-Simply put, an experienced car and motorcycle accident attorney can level the playing field in ways you might not even expect.
+Simply put, an experienced car and motorcycle accident attorney can level the playing field in ways you might not even expect, help you'll really need if you're a motorcycle accident victim.
 But chief among them is determining, protecting, and pursuing your right to the full value of your case.
 That means the insurance company might have to pay more than it wants.
 Insurance companies hate that.
 It prevents them from making money.

 That’s why adjusters put up a fight to keep you from an attorney.
 They can isolate you from knowing your rights, then wear you down with delay tactics until you give up—allowing them to pounce on you with a cheap settlement.